Retiring in Portugal

 Can I retire in Portugal without speaking Portuguese?

-Yes, although learning Portuguese will improve everyday life and integration.
-English is commonly used in international schools, many private clinics, and service sectors in major cities and coastal areas.
+Yes, although learning Portuguese can make everyday life easier.
+English is commonly used in international environments and in many urban and coastal areas.

 Do I need private health insurance to retire in Portugal?

-For most residency applications, proof of health coverage is required.
-After obtaining residency, many retirees keep private insurance for faster access to specialists while also using the public system.
+Most residency applications require proof of health coverage.
+Many retirees keep private insurance for quicker access to specialists while also using the public system.

 What’s the minimum income required for the D7 visa?

-Income thresholds are linked to official reference amounts and may change.
-As of 2025, applicants should verify current requirements with AIMA (Agência para a Integração, Migrações e Asilo) or their Portuguese consulate, especially if applying with a spouse or dependents.
+Income thresholds are linked to official reference amounts and may change over time.
+Applicants should confirm current requirements with AIMA or their Portuguese consulate.

 How are foreign pensions taxed in Portugal?